 If you do not select for Passenger to create User IDs starting with a specific number, imported User IDs will be used instead.
 If no User IDs were imported, none will be exported and MOSXS will create the User IDs.

 Choose whether to use Basic 'crypt' passwords (Local) or Password Server (Open Directory).
 If you choose Basic, Passenger will encrypt the passwords.
-If you choose Password Server, make sure you are running a password server (Open Directory for instance) and test it in Workgroup Manager (or optionally Server in Lion 10.7) to make sure that manually created users can have passwords created this way.
+If you choose Password Server, make sure you are running a password server (Open Directory for instance) and test it in Workgroup Manager (or optionally Server in Lion 10.7 and up) to make sure that manually created users can have passwords created this way.

 Server URL (the afp://servername), URL Path, and NFS Path can be imported formatted exactly as they would successfully be typed in the MOSXS setup in Passenger.
 Passenger will do the colon translation automatically to any path imported or entered in the interface since colons are used as delimiters in the MOSXS import/export format.